Oxford, Connecticut

 Oxford is a residential town located in western New Haven County, Connecticut, United States.
+The town is part of the Naugatuck Valley Planning Region.
 The population was 12,706 at the 2020 Census.
 Oxford is the 26th-wealthiest town in the state by median household income.
 Distinct settled areas in the town include Oxford Center, Quaker Farms, and Riverside.
 Oxford belongs to the Bridgeport–Stamford–Norwalk Metropolitan Statistical Area, a subregion of the New York metropolitan area.

 History

 In the 18th century, farmers herded livestock through Oxford from as far away as Litchfield on the way to the port of New Haven.
 In the 19th century, the town lost population as farmers moved to work in better-paying factories.

 Oxford was incorporated in October 1798.
 The town is named after Oxford, in England.

+2024 Flooding

+On Sunday, August 18, 2024, the town of Oxford experienced what is now widely reported as the greatest amount of rainfall in the history of the state with recorded rainfall as high as 16.31 inches in the town.
+The prior state record of 12.77 inches of rainfall was set on August 19, 1955 from Hurricane Diane, almost 69 years ago to the day of the 2024 storm.
+The community was devastated with numerous homes, roads, and other structures being destroyed by flood waters.
+The impacts of the storm on the area of western Connecticut in which Oxford is located led the Governor, Ned Lamont, to file for a Federal Emergency Declaration.

+2001 Anthrax Death

+In November 2001, Oxford made international headlines when one of its residents, 94-year-old Ottilie Lundgren, became the fifth and last person to be killed by the 2001 anthrax attacks that occurred shortly after the September 11 attacks.
+The lack of any additional cases in the area suggested Lundgren's death was the result of accidental cross-contamination of the mail.

 Geography

 According to the United States Census Bureau, the town has a total area of 86.3 km2, of which 84.8 km2 is land and 1.5 km2, or 1.78%, is water.

 The towns bordering Oxford are Monroe, Newtown, Southbury, Middlebury, Naugatuck, Beacon Falls, Seymour and Shelton.